jonasw234/shellver/README.md

 ```

 # TODO
+- [ ] Bind to specified interface only (or to all if no LAN IP address was used)
+- [ ] If using [pwncat](https://github.com/calebstewart/pwncat) only show Linux (or universal) reverse shells
+- [ ] If using [rlwrap](https://linux.die.net/man/1/rlwrap) only show Windows (or universal) reverse shells
-☒ Make it possible to use non-default network interfaces when you have more than one
+- [x] Make it possible to use non-default network interfaces when you have more than one
-☒ Make it possible to use a completely different IP address if you create the payload on your machine but want to run the listener on a different (Internet exposed) server
+- [x] Make it possible to use a completely different IP address if you create the payload on your machine but want to run the listener on a different (Internet exposed) server
-☒ Sanity check for user inputs and ask for corrections
+- [x] Sanity check for user inputs and ask for corrections
-☒ `msfvenom` payloads where no compatible `msfpc` payload exists (e.g. shellcode) don’t automatically spawn a shell yet
+- [x] `msfvenom` payloads where no compatible `msfpc` payload exists (e.g. shellcode) don’t automatically spawn a shell yet

 # Thanks to
 * [The original shellver](https://github.com/0xR0/shellver)